-Every day we speak to customers who want to replace outdated storage heaters, but are not sure where to begin.
+Every day we speak to customers who want to replace outdated storage heaters but aren’t sure where to begin.
 Electric radiators can provide an economical and eye-catching alternative, but just how easy is it to make the transition?
-We’ve set out to answer all your questions in this definitive guide: including everything from disconnecting your heaters to disposing of the bricks, from changing your meter to hanging your new wall mounted radiators.
+We’ve set out to answer all your questions in this definitive guide: everything from disconnecting your heaters to disposing of the bricks, from changing your meter to hanging your new wall mounted radiators.

 Removing your storage heaters

 The bad news first: removing storage heaters is not a DIY job, so this is the part of the process that will cost you the most money.
 However, once the decks are cleared, installing electric radiators is a quick and easy process that your electrician can do as part of the overall project.